Stictoptera cucullioides Guenée, 1852

 It pupates in a dense cocoon covered in detritus in the ground debris at the base of its foodplant.

-The adult moth has variable brown forewings, sometimes having a pale streak.
+The adult moth has very variable patchy brown forewings with scalloped margins.
 The hindwings are white, each having a broad brown margin.
+The wingspan is about 5 cms.

 • Queensland.